Doja Cat, John Travolta, Adam Driver star in Super Bowl ads - WHIZ News

 NEW YORK (AP) — The Super Bowl is advertising’s biggest, glitziest stage.

-Big name advertisers from Netflix to Google are paying as much as $7 million for a 30-second spot during the big game on Sunday, in order to capture the attention of the roughly 100 million viewers who tune in each year.
+Big name advertisers from Netflix to Google are paying as much as $7 million for a 30-second spot during the big game on Sunday, seeking to capture the attention of the roughly 100 million viewers who tune in each year.

-In order to get as much of a return on investment for those millions, most advertisers release their ads in the days ahead of the big game to get the most publicity for their spots.
+To get the most out of those millions, most advertisers release their ads in the days ahead of the big game to maximize publicity for their spots.
 In the ads released so far, John Travolta and “Scrubs” stars Donald Faison and Zach Braff sing a T-Mobile themed version of “Summer Nights” from “Grease,” Adam Driver creates multiple versions of himself for Squarespace, and Alicia Silverstone reprises her “Clueless” character for online shopping site Rakuten.

 AVOCADOS FROM MEXICO

-Note: This story has been updated to correct the spelling of NBA star’s last name.
-It’s Antetokounmpo, not Antetekoumpo.